University of New Hampshire RA, TA | 6

 robots.
 We studied two deterministic

-approaches which use heuristic search
+approaches that use heuristic search

-techniques, and four stochastic
+techniques and four stochastic

-approaches which use reinforcement
+methods that use reinforcement

 learning techniques.
 We proved these two

-type of approach are mathematically
+types of systems are mathematically

 different.
 The experiment results show